apteanuj/anuj.github.io/ph447f20/ph465s20index.md

 #### Computational Homework Problems
 There will be *some use of computation in this course* on homework problems.
-You will need to use Python (through [Jupyter notebooks](http://jupyter.org/)).
+You will need to use Python.
 You do not need any computational experience for this course as you will learn some fundamentals early on and keep using them throughout the course.
 Python is used across the sciences as well as private industry, so learning it will serve you well in your future work, no matter what it is.
 Artists use Python, teachers use Python, data analysts use Python, sports teams use Python, and physicists use Python.
 I suggest downloading the [Anaconda distribution of
 Python](https://www.continuum.io/) as it comes with all the packages you will need to get up and running with Jupyter notebooks, but you are welcome to use any other method of running Python code as well.
-In particular, you might find something like [Google Colab](https://colab.research.google.com/) useful, which can  interface with Github, Google Drive, or a local storage drive.

 I intend for everyone to use Github to manage their code.
 (However, as always, if this workflow places an undue burden on you for any reason, talk to me!
 We'll find a solution.)
 As you become involved with computational or analytic activities in the professional world, you'll find that people expect you to manage your code and documents professionally, too.
 The standard way of doing so is with `git` repositories ("repos"), often stored online on Github for easy sharing, distribution, and collaboration.
 You should make a Github account if you do not already have one; as with Slack, you are welcome to use a throwaway email address if you do not want to share your primary one.
 (However, both Slack and Github are very standard tools -- if you think you might have involvement with any technical field or hobby in the future, I recommend making an account that you'll be able to easily use for many years in many contexts.)

-If you get stuck with the technological aspects of the class, don't be afraid to check the guides that I've posted [here](http://evantilton.com/guides/), ask for help on Slack, come see me, or Google it (as should usually be your first recourse).
+If you get stuck with the technological aspects of the class, don't be afraid to ask for help on Slack, come see me, or Google it (as should usually be your first recourse).

 ## Grading and Exams